 Full information on the ticket buying process will go out around 9 months before the date of the next Meet, and there will be only one ticket per mailing list subscriber.

 Please don’t book accommodation or transport until you have secured a ticket.

 PLEASE join the mailing list from the link in the sidebar, and you will be informed of the whole schedule, as events occur.

-Joining the mailing list does not commit you to anything – except to being the first to be informed!
+Joining the mailing list does not guarantee or commit you to anything – except to being the first to be informed!

 DETAILS OF OUR PRIORITY BOOKING ARRANGEMENTS